iLib-js/ilib-mono/README.md

 package into webpack, you have to use the ilib-webpack-loader and ilib-webpack-plugin extensions to webpack.

+(Update) Since the version v1.3.0, this tool has a ability to assemble the monolithic "ilib" package.
+We decided to call it as 'legacy' version ilib.
+It works to use legacyilib flag.
+Some of additional options are added to support it.
+Please refer to the option description of usage ("ilibPath", "ilibincPath", "outjsFileName").

 ## Basic Operation

 The basic operation of the tool is this: